benedikt-schesch/AST-Merging-Evaluation/README.md

 * cache/ -> This folder is a cache for each computation. contains:

-  * repos_result/ -> Caches the validation of each repository.

-  * commit_test_result/ -> Caches the test results for a specific commit.
-Used for parent testing.
+  * test_result/ -> Caches the test results for a specific commit.
+Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
 First line indicates the merge result, second line indicates the runtime.

 * input_data/ -> Input data, which is a list of repositories; see its README.md.

 ### Uncommited Files

+* test_cache/ -> This folder is a cache for each test computation. contains:

+  * test_result/ -> Caches the test results for a specific commit.
+Used for parent testing and repo validation.

+  * merge_test_results/ -> Caches the test results for specific merges.
+Used for merge testing.
+First line indicates the merge result, second line indicates the runtime.

 * .workdir/ -> This folder is used for the local computations of each process and contaent is named by Unix process (using "$$").